📋 WORKING PAPERS

 CES Working Paper (2023) ~ New version using Portuguese data available upon request.

-(The names of the authors appear in random order: AEA randomization code: ICZoMMYmfVnC)
+The names of the authors appear in random order.

 Jerg GUTMANN, Léa MARCHAL, Betül SIMSEK

-Women’s Rights and the Gender Migration Gap ~ submitted
+Women’s Rights and the Gender Migration Gap ~ R&R at World Development

-This is the first global study of how institutionally entrenched gender discrimination affects the gender migration gap (GMG) using data on 158 origin and 37 destination countries over the period 1961-2019.
-We estimate a gravity equation derived from a random utility maximization model of migration that accounts for migrants’ gender.
-Instrumental variable estimates indicate that increasing gender equality in economic or political rights generally deepens the GMG, i.e., it reduces female emigration relative to that of men.
-In line with our theoretical model, this average effect is driven by higher-income countries.
-In contrast, increased gender equality in rights reduces the GMG in lower-income countries by facilitating female emigration.
+This is the first global study of how institutionally entrenched gender discrimination affects the gender migration gap using data on 158 origin and 37 destination countries over the period 1961-2019.
+We estimate a gravity equation derived from a RUM model of migration that accounts for migrants’ gender.
+Instrumental variable estimates indicate that increasing gender equality in economic or political rights generally deepens the gap, i.e., it reduces female emigration relative to that of men.
+Studying heterogeneity across income levels, we find that higher-income countries drive this average effect.
+In contrast, increased gender equality in rights reduces the gender migration gap in lower-income countries by facilitating female emigration.

 ILE Working Paper (2023) ~ Article on The Conversation FR (May 2023)